by Nils Osmar. Updated February 19, 2022

 Plant foods can be highly protective against cancer.
 But protein from some types of animal based foods appears to speed up the growth of cancer.
 Should we therefore avoid all animal proteins if our goal is to stay cancer-free?

-The answer appears to be no. As always the devil is in the details.
-Proteins from casein (milk) and from processed meat are particularly problematic.
-But protein from other animal sources (including ish and poultry) are highly protective against cancer.
+It may be good to avoid some animal products.
+For example, proteins from casein (milk) and from processed meat are particularly problematic.
+But protein from other animal sources (including fish and poultry) are highly protective against cancer.

 The way the food is prepared (heating methods) is also an important factor.